kontent-ai/kontent-ai.github.io/docs/articles/Guidelines-for-Kontent.ai-related-tools.md

 ## Naming convension

-You can also use the [official Naming Conventions by Kontent.ai if you want](./Naming-conventions.md#tagging)
+You can also use the [official Naming Conventions by Kontent.ai](./Naming-conventions.md#tagging).

 ---